Blog Article

 159.99 USD (was 179.95 USD)

-- Best for: bird watching, hiking, everyday nature viewing
+• Best for: bird watching, hiking, and everyday nature viewing.

-- Why it works: steady 8x + bright 42mm lenses + wide view
+• Why it works: steady 8x magnification, bright 42mm objective lenses, and wide field of view.

-- If you want more reach: move up to a 10x42
+• If you want more reach: move up to a 10x42 format.

 Bushnell H2O 8x42 (Best Waterproof Binoculars)